Programs Offered

 Covers reflected and transmitted plane waves in layered media, Poynting's theorem of electromagnetic power, two-conductor transmission line theory and practice, Smith chart usage and impedance matching, waveguides, and elements of antenna theory.

 Requisites: Requires prerequisite course ECEN 3400 (minimum grade C-).
-Restricted to College of Engineering majors only.
+Restricted to College of Engineering majors or Electrical Engineering minors.

 Additional Information: Departmental Category: Electromagnetics and Remote Sensing